jeffmakuto/data_guard/README.md

 ### 3. Cookie Management Tools

-DataGuard provides users with browser extensions or plugins to understand and manage cookie permissions on websites.
+Faragha provides users with browser extensions or plugins to understand and manage cookie permissions on websites.
 This feature gives users greater control over which cookies to accept or block, enhancing their online privacy and reducing tracking.

 ### 4. Real-life Examples and Case Studies